WrightonLabCSU/CAMPER/README.md

 pip install camper_dramkit
 ```

-#### Installing With DRAM
+#### C. Installing with DRAM

-If you intend to use CAMPER_DRAMKit with DRAM it may be expedient to install them in the same Conda environment.
-This is easy to do if you have already made a DRAM Conda environment with the [instructions in the README](https://github.com/WrightonLabCSU/DRAM) then you can add CAMPER with the following commands:
+If you intend to use CAMPER_DRAMKit with DRAM, it may be expedient to install them in the same Conda environment.
+This is easy to do if you have already made a DRAM Conda environment with the [instructions in the DRAM README](https://github.com/WrightonLabCSU/DRAM), then you can add CAMPER with the following commands:

 ```
 wget https://github.com/WrightonLabCSU/CAMPER/main/CAMPER_DRAMKit/environment.yaml
 conda env update --name DRAM -f ./environment.yaml
 ```

-#### Note

-If you install CAMPER_DRAMKit you will get the latest version of the CAMPER database with it.
+Note: If you install CAMPER_DRAMKit, you will get the latest version of the CAMPER database with it.
 If you want more control over the database, you can override the default data with the instructions in [Other Tools and flags](https://github.com/WrightonLabCSU/CAMPER#other-tools-and-flags).

-## Usage
+### Using CAMPER_DRAMKit

-Once installed, CAMPER_DRAMKit will provide 3 commands, `camper_annotate`, `camper_distill` and `combine_annotations_lowmem`.
-These commands along-side DRAM can enable a variety of workflows.
+Once installed, CAMPER_DRAMKit will provide three commands: `camper_annotate`, `camper_distill` and `combine_annotations_lowmem`.
+These commands alongside DRAM enable a variety of workflows.

 ### Standalone Workflow

-The simplest workflow is the annotation of a single gene faa file.
+The simplest workflow is the two-step annotation and summarization of a single amino acid fasta file.
 An example of such a workflow is shown below.

 ```
-camper_annotate -i my_genes.faa -o my_output
+camper_annotate -i my_genes.faa -o my_output #annotate
-camper_distill  -i my_output/annotations.tsv -o my_output/distillate.tsv
+camper_distill  -i my_output/annotations.tsv -o my_output/distillate.tsv #summarize
 ```

-These commands will make 2 files and the output folder.
-In the command above I named it `my_output` but you can give it any name appropriate to your project.
-The output folder gives a place for your files to live and provides a place for temporary files to be stored when using the annotation file.
-The user will be most interested in the data produced by the program, aka the raw annotations file, and the distillate.

-Raw annotations: The `camper_annotate` command makes the output folder and the raw annotations file within it, always named annotations.tsv.
-With this tab separated file we are trying to provide a consistent, thoughtful, and user-friendly version of the annotations against the CAMPER database.
-The annotations.tsv has the following columns.
-An unnamed index, with the gene ID from the faa file.
-  - `fasta` holding the name of the faa file itself.
-  - `camper_hits`, A longer CAMPER ID where applicable
-  - `camper_rank`, A match quality rank based on the value of the bit score.
-This is determined by the  .
-  - `camper_bitScore`, The bit score from the best search result.
-  - `camper_id`: Unique CAMPER ID used in the distillation step.
-  - `camper_definition`: A short description of the CAMPER match in the database.
-  - `camper_search_type`: Tells you if a HMM profile or blast search found this match.
-This script can also be used with a previously run DRAM annotations  file in order to add the CAMPER related fields, above, to the pre-existing annotations.
-See the next section for more details.
-If you don’t have DRAM and you need to call your genes [Prodigal](https://github.com/hyattpd/Prodigal) is the suggested tool.

-Note also that the gene ids may be slightly different in the annotations file made without a DRAM annotations file to match to, as the verbatim names from the faa file are used instead DRAMs formatted names.

-Distillate: Once you have the annotations file, you can use `camper_distill` in order to make a mini distillate.
-This distillate is a single tab separated file that can be used in the same way as the metabolism summary.
-It provides a wealth of information like detailed gene descriptions for all CAMPER genes, and a count of hits to each gene in the CAMPER DB.
-The `camper_distill` script can also leverage dbCAN ids and KO ids from KOfam or KEGG in order to provide more insight into polyphenol metabolism.
+These commands will make two files in the output directory (above named `my_output`, but this is customizable): `annotations.tsv` and `distillate.tsv` (or whatever you name it in your `-o` command).
+For descriptions of these files, see the [CAMPER Outputs](https://github.com/WrightonLabCSU/CAMPER/edit/main/README.md#camper-outputs) section below.

 ### DRAM Combination Workflow

 As previously stated, DRAM1.4.0 will include CAMPER by default as an easy tool, but it is possible to use CAMPER with any version of DRAM after 1.3, with one additional command.
 First follow the instructions above to update your DRAM environment with CAMPER_DRAMKit.
-Then with that environment activated, you should be able to run the following commands to make a new raw annotations file with all the DRAM data you expect and the CAMPER data added in.
+Then with that environment activated, you should be able to run the following commands to make a new raw annotations file with all the DRAM data you expect, and the CAMPER data added in.

 If you are not able to update your DRAM environment for whatever reason, you will simply need to switch environments mid-workflow.